 During the Rwandan genocide of mid-1994 — in which some 800,000 people were massacred in a 100-day period — Rice was a key player in the Clinton administration’s decision not to intervene in a peacekeeping role, so as to avoid becoming embroiled in a politically risky endeavor where no strategic U.S. interests were in play.
 (Classified documents prove conclusively that Rice and her fellow Clinton administration officials were — contrary to claims they made soon after the period of mass slaughter in Rwanda — fully aware of how extensive the Rwandan carnage was.)

 In a related measure, Rice persuaded the administration to purge the State Department’s and CIA’s Rwanda-related memos of such terms as “genocide” and “ethnic cleansing.”
-“If we use the word ‘genocide’ and are seen as doing nothing, what will be the effect on the November congressional election?” she wondered aloud.
-Then-lieutenant colonel Tony Marley recalls that he and his colleagues at the State Department “could believe that people would wonder that, but not that they would actually voice it.”
-Rice today claims not to remember having posed the question, but concedes that “if I said it, it was completely inappropriate, as well as irrelevant.”
+“If we use the word ‘genocide‘ and are seen as doing nothing, what will be the effect on the November congressional election?” she wondered aloud.
+Then-lieutenant colonel Tony Marley would later recall that he and his colleagues at the State Department “could believe that people would wonder that, but not that they would actually voice it.”
+In 2001 Rice claimed not to remember having posed the question seven years earlier, but conceded that “if I said it, it was completely inappropriate, as well as irrelevant.”

 Rice’s actions in the wake of two terrorist attacks against American interests in 1998 are highly noteworthy.
 In the spring of that year, the U.S. ambassador to Kenya, Prudence Bushnell, sent an urgent letter to Secretary of State Madeleine Albright begging for additional security at the embassy, in light of growing terrorist threats and a warning that she (Bushnell) herself was the target of an assassination plot.
 The State Department denied this request, as well as a number of previous ones, on grounds that beefed-up security measures would be too costly.
 A few months later, on August 7, 1998, Islamic terrorists simultaneously blew up the American embassies in Kenya and Tanzania with car bombs, killing more than 200 people.
 Within 24 hours, Rice appeared on PBS as a Clinton administration spokesperson and falsely claimed that the administration had “maintain[ed] a high degree of security at all of our embassies at all times.”
 In addition, she stated that there had been “no telephone warning or call of any sort like that, that might have alerted either embassy just prior to the blast.”